 How to Make Instant Pot Mushroom Pasta

 If you’re familiar with my blog, you know I don’t like complicated recipes.
 I don’t have time or energy for those!
-This recipe is just as easy as all my others so you can spend more time enjoying your family dinner conversation and less time slaving away in the kitchen.
+This recipe is just as easy as all my others, like my Instant Pot Tomato Feta Pasta, so you can spend more time enjoying your family dinner conversation and less time slaving away in the kitchen.